-Emmys 2019 Nominations List: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others Nominated!
+Emmys 2019 Nominees: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others In The Run!

 Writing for a Limited Series or TV Movie

-"Chernobyl," HBO (Craig Mazin)
+Chernobyl, HBO (Craig Mazin)

-"Fosse/Verdon," "Providence," FX Networks (Steven Levenson, Joel Fields)
+Fosse/Verdon, Providence, FX Networks (Steven Levenson, Joel Fields)

 Writing for a Variety Series